For many of us, being outdoors gives us a sense of safety and happiness that can’t be found indoors

 If you have young kids, the secret to an afternoon of fun may be as simple as a small net or a bucket.
 Most children love collecting things.
 If you have a child who is fascinated by animals, give them a net and challenge them to catch minnows.
 If your child isn’t into fish, set them free with a bucket to collect “only the best” rocks.
 At the end of the day, you can write or paint on the larger rocks to commemorate a day of fun.

 There is always wonder in the skies.
 Whether or not you’re familiar with constellations, you and your children can engage with the starry skies.
-There are plenty of apps, books and instructional cards that can tell you where and when to look for certain constellations.
+There are plenty of apps, books, instructional cards that can tell you where and when to look for certain constellations and don’t forget about the camping stuff to keep warm at night.
 Kids can keep a running list of which ones they find and use their imaginations to make pictures in the sky.

 Outdoor flower garden